xinliu29/NCMNet/README.md

  <br/>

 # Jittor
 The code using Jittor Framework is available.
 You can install the relevant environment according to the provided environment.yml or the [[Jittor](https://cg.cs.tsinghua.edu.cn/jittor/)].
+Other training and testing settings are consistent with the Pytorch version.

 ```bash
 cd code_jittor